Substance withdrawal management

 Suitability for GP withdrawal management includes:

-- mild to moderate withdrawal predicted and no medical/psychiatric contraindications
+- withdrawal likely to be mild to moderate severity and no medical/psychiatric contraindications

 - where patient wants it and will comply with instructions